Maffels/AsyncWorker/README.md

 Callables can currently be processed in two ways:

-    - Callables can be processed directly by calling .process(Callable, *args, **kwargs), which is an awaitable that returns as soon as the callable with it's args has been processed.
+    - Callables can be processed directly by calling .process(Callable, *args, **kwargs), which is an awaitable that returns as soon as the callable with it's args has been processed

+      async with AsyncWorker() as asyncworker:
+        result = await asyncworker.process(CPU_bound_function, *args, **kwargs)

     - Callables can be registered with the class by calling .register(Callable).
       This will return a coroutine that is an awaitable substitute for the original callable, which can be called with the same arguments and returns as soon as the result is ready.

+      async with AsyncWorker() as asyncworker:
+        CPU_bound_coroutine = await asyncworker.register_callable(CPU_bound_function)
+        result = await CPU_bound_coroutine(*args, **kwargs)

 Will use total-1 system processing threads by default, but can this be specified by including worker_amount=n.

-Looks to be somewhat quicker than using a ProcessPoolExecutor with the standard executor.submit method, but way slower than executor.map.
+Looks like its somewhat quicker than using a ProcessPoolExecutor with the standard executor.submit method, but way slower than executor.map.
-Ideally in the future AsyncWorker would be somewhat closer to the performance of executor.map, but not losing the current flexibility in the process might be difficult.